A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Introduction

 With D-Wave Systems releasing the first commercially available quantum annealer in 2011\footnote{\href{https://www.dwavesys.com/news/d-wave-systems-sells-its-first-quantum-computing-system-lockheed-martin-corporation}{https://www.dwavesys.com/news/d-wave-systems-sells-its-first-quantum-computing-system-lockheed-martin-corporation}}, there is now the possibility to find solutions for such complex problems in a completely different way compared to classical computation.
 To use D-Wave’s quantum annealer, the problem has to be formulated as a \textit{quadratic unconstrained binary optimization (QUBO)} problem \cite{boros2007local}, which is one possible input type for the annealer.
 In doing so, the metaheuristic \textit{quantum annealing} seeks to find the minimum of an objective function, i.e., the best solution of the defined configuration space \cite{mcgeoch2014adiabatic}.

 In this paper, we propose the first quantum annealing algorithm for finding PNE-GG, called \textit{Q-Nash}.
 The algorithm consists of two phases.
 The first phase determines all combinations of \textit{best response} strategies for each player using classical computation.
 The second phase finds pure Nash Equilibria using a quantum annealing device by mapping the computed combinations to a QUBO formulation based on the Set Cover problem.
 We empirically evaluate Q-Nash on D-Wave's Quantum Annealer 2000Q using different graphical game topologies.
-The results with respect to solution quality and computing time are compared to a Brute Force algorithm and a Random Search heuristic.
+The results with respect to solution quality and computing time are compared to a Brute Force algorithm and the Iterated Best Response heuristic.